Best Value Pension Plans

 PRSA’s are suited to employees where a company pension scheme does not exist, or to the self-employed including owner-directors of small limited companies.

-Personal Pensions – An alternative to a PRSA, this plan type generally offers better allocation than a PRSA.
-Although not obliged to do so, a future employer may contribute to your PRSA, whereas an employer cannot contribute to a Personal Pension Plan.
+Personal Pensions – An alternative to a PRSA, this plan may offer a lower AMC in comparison with a PRSA but is only really suited to the long-term self-employed and carries a monthly policy fee, not applicable to a PRSA.
+Although not obliged to do so, a future employer may contribute to your PRSA, whereas an employer can never contribute to a Personal Pension Plan.
+In summary, a PRSA is a more flexible plan and better suited to the majority of self-employed today.

-Personal Retirement Bonds – A personal pension contract, that is set up by an individual past employee and with the approval of the trustees of a pension scheme, to provide retirement benefits for a former member of the scheme.
-This basically means that if you leave a pension scheme you can bring your pension benefits with you, by having the value of your fund invested in a Personal Bond.
-If you’re planning to leave the company that you currently work for and you are part of the group pension scheme, a Personal Retirement Bond known as a PRB, could be the right option for you.
-A PRB will also be suitable if you decide to leave a company pension scheme for any other reason, or if the scheme is winding down.
+Personal Retirement Bonds – If you leave an employer pension scheme, you can bring your pension benefits with you, by having the value of your fund invested in a Personal Retirement Bond (PRB).
+If you’re planning to leave the company that you currently work for and you are part of the group pension scheme, a PRB, could be the right option for you.
+A PRB may also be suitable if the scheme is winding down.

-Now that you have a better understanding of how pension charging works, I have set out below the best value base AMC charging structures on offer, on regular payment pension contracts through One Quote Financial Brokers, where no contribution charges apply:
+Now that you have a better understanding of how pension charging works, I have set out below the best value base AMC charging structures on offer, on regular payment pension contracts through One Quote Financial Brokers.

 Advice Based – Pension Charges